 The assassination of former Russian intelligence officer Alexander "Sasha" Litvinenko in November 2006 -- poisoned by the rare radioactive element polonium -- caused an international sensation.
 Within a few short weeks, the fit forty-three-year-old lay gaunt, bald, and dying in a hospital, the victim of a "tiny nuclear bomb."
 Suspicions swirled around Russia's FSB, the successor to the KGB, and the Putin regime.
+Traces of polonium radiation were found in Germany and on certain airplanes, suggesting a travel route from Russia for the carriers of the fatal poison.
 But what really happened?
 What did Litvinenko know?
 And why was he killed?

 Alex Goldfarb, Ph.D., was a dissident scientist who left Russia in the 1970s, joining the faculty of Columbia University.
 After the Soviet Union collapsed in 1991, he went to work for George Soros directing charitable initiatives in Russia.
 He befriended Alexander Litvinenko in the 1990s.
 Goldfarb later helped Litvinenko work on his memoirs and supported his efforts to expose the abuses of the newly ascendant FSB.
 Goldfarb is currently the executive director of the International Foundation for Civil Liberties, set up by Boris Berezovsky as an umbrella group for human-rights activists.